KevinMitchell-OSWP-CISSP/EmberScale-Enhanced/README.md

    ```

 2. **Configure Ghidra**
-   - Copy the `decyx` folder to your Ghidra scripts directory
    - Copy the main EmberScale scripts to your Ghidra scripts directory
    - Ensure Jython is properly configured in Ghidra